 How Microwaves Work

 It is important to keep your microwave cavity clean to prevent damage to the cavity.
-Microwaves bounce off the clean walls of your cavity, leaving you walls cool to the touch.
-Burned on foods can cause localized heat build up that could damage your microwave interior.
-However, microwave parts are easy to find in the case you need to repair your microwave.
+Microwaves bounce off the clean walls of your cavity, leaving your walls cool to the touch.
+Burned-on foods can cause localized heat build-up that could damage your microwave interior.
+However, microwave parts are easy to find in case you need to repair your microwave.

 - Garden / Landscaping / Patio — 262